Sunday, May 27, 2018

 unlimited times.

 I must forgive this person.
-See The Parable of the Unforgiving Servant.
-See
+See The Parable of the Unforgiving Servant

 If someone has wronged me, who doesn't see that he has wronged me, I must forgive this person before the Lord.
 I don't need to tell a person he's forgiven, especially if he thinks he has done nothing wrong to me.
 To forgive a person before the Lord means to release that person from a debt.
 It's then important not to treat this person differently than anyone else, and not hold that guilt over his head.

 If I have wronged someone else, it's good to admit and confess that I have wronged that person.
-If so, it's enough to do it directly to Jesus Christ, but I can also do it to the person I have hurt, see also time 45:55–46:55 in September 2024 Bible Q&A.
+If so, it's enough to do it directly to Jesus Christ, but I can also do it to the person I have hurt if it's appropriate, see this explained at:

 God demands that we show mercy to our fellow human beings and that we forgive each other (Col 3:13, Eph 4:32, Mat 5:7).